ColdTrick/opensearch/README.md

 #### field_boosting

 In the parameters passed to `elgg_search` you can add a configuration to control field boosting in OpenSearch.
-Add the key `field_boosting` to the array which holds an array with fieldname and the boosting for that field.
+Add the key `field_boosting` to the array which holds an array with field-name and the boosting for that field.

 Example:
 ```php